rcnly/digitalgarden/src/site/notes/Life Skills/Skill Acquisition.md

 ---

+I haven't written on this subject for a while and I'm not sure if I will in the near future, but here are some quotes that resonate at the moment.

 >When you understand how simple attention can be used to learn any technical aspect of the game, with or without the aid of a technical instruction as a guide, it is quite an easy matter to discover the important places to focus your attention, and then use the same simple process of discovering from experience. — [[Reading/The Inner Game of Tennis|The Inner Game of Tennis]] location: [959](kindle://book?action=open&asin=B00Q5PFGK8&location=959) ^ref-29694

 >All we need to do is try something and ask ourselves: “Is it more effective, requiring less effort?”
 If not, we try again. — [[Reading/Zen Body-Being|Zen Body-Being]] location: [2901](kindle://book?action=open&asin=B004ZZOBVA&location=2901) ^ref-13632